hashim2/ActiveDirectoryLab/README.md

 - **This confirms that internal name resolution and network connectivity are working in the lab, with CLIENT1.mydomain.com reachable over the internal network.**

+**CONCLUSION**
+- This lab demonstrates a fully functional Active Directory environment with a domain controller and a domain-joined client.
+Core services including authentication, DHCP, DNS, and centralized management are operational, validating end-to-end AD functionality.

   <!--
  ```diff
 - text in red